vikrant82/chat-analyzer/overview.md

    - **Purpose:** What is the primary goal of this project?
 What problem does it solve?
    - **User:** Who is the intended user of this application? (e.g., developers, end-consumers, business analysts)
    - **Core Functionality:** In a few bullet points, describe the main features.
+     - **Webex Bot Integration**: Allows users to register a Webex bot and invoke the chat analyzer from any Webex space by mentioning the bot.

 **2. Technology Stack**
    - **Languages:** List all programming languages used (e.g., Python, TypeScript, Java).